 Department of Chamorro Affairs (DCA) was created in 1999 through Guam Public Law 25-69 as a non-stock, non-profit public corporation to implement an integrated program for the preservation, development and promotion of the Chamorro Heritage of Guam, for the public benefit and to provide specific services to the Chamorro people of Guam.
-The enabling statute further stated that the DCA be the catalyst in the preservation, development and promotion of language, arts, historic and cultural preservation, research, restoration, presentation, museum activities and support programs significant to Guam's history and culture, and to enhance the future of the Chamorro culture and represents a unique effort in government to bring together cultural programs, agencies and divisions within government which have a shared vision.
+The enabling statute further stated that the DCA be the catalyst in the preservation, development and promotion of language, arts, historic and cultural preservation, research, restoration, presentation, museum activities and support programs significant to Guam's history and culture, and to enhance the future of the Chamorro people of Guam.
+DCA has been an integral component in the promotion of the Chamorro culture and represents a unique effort in government to bring together cultural programs, agencies and divisions within government which have a shared vision.
 DCA has produced a series of books called "HALE'TA" (Our "Roots" Foundation) which chronicles the history of the Chamorro people through 4,000 years of existence on the island of Guam.